007revad/Linux_Plex_Backup/README.md

 ```

-If you don't want to include your email account's password in plain text in the msmtprc or confi file see https://marlam.de/msmtp/msmtprc.txt
+If you don't want to include your email account's password in plain text in the msmtprc or config file see https://marlam.de/msmtp/msmtprc.txt

 ### Running the script